sasiqwerty/Mind/output-process.md

 WhatsApp Image 2023-10-15 at 11.01.27_5bf82ef3.jpg
 The Privileged Access Management solution provides an out-of-the-box target platform to manage SSH keys. called UNIX Via SSH Keys.
-” How are these keys managed?
+How are these keys managed?

-OA CyberArk stores Private keys in the Vault and updates Public keys on target systems
+CyberArk stores Private keys in the Vault and updates Public keys on target systems

-QB CyberArk stores Public keys in the Vault and updates Private keys on target systems
+CyberArk stores Public keys in the Vault and updates Private keys on target systems

-EOC, CyberArk does not store Public or Private keys and instead uses a reconcile account to create keys on demand
+CyberArk does not store Public or Private keys and instead uses a reconcile account to create keys on demand

-OD.
 CyberArk stores both Private and Public keys and can update target systems with either key

 WhatsApp Image 2023-10-15 at 11.01.27_ea51b6cf.jpg
-What can you do to ensure each com

-xe) A.
-© B.
-“OC

-OD

-PONEAL Sever Ss operat onal?

-Logon to PVWA with v1 Ui navigat

-eto Heath,

-4 and validate earch ¢ omponent serv.

-$ Conner
-Ping each component server to

-StS

-Use the PrivateArk cient to cor

-‘ver_and vaildale all the services are fun

-mwnAg
-Install the Vault Server interface one

-femote maci

-ne tC avond interactive logan to the Vauit OS and review the ITAL

-rough the Vault Server interface

-WhatsApp Image 2023-10-15 at 11.01.28_9d7b7b19.jpg
-CyberArk Defender - PAM - Dattatraya B Ingale

-What must you specify when contouring a dist overy Seat for NIK?! (sanse 21

-tA Vault Adminstuaty
-B CPM Scanbe:
-me foot password for ean h machine
-tL!
-D hst of machines to scan

-CLE safe for discovered accounts

-WhatsApp Image 2023-10-15 at 11.01.28_aeb1356e.jpg
-yberArk Defender - PAM - Dattatraya B Ingale

-According to CyberArk, which issues most commonly cause Installed components to display 4 discorinected in the System Health Dashboard?
-(Choose 2

-Qa network instabiities:outages

-QB vault license expiry
-oc credential de-sync
-ao browser compatibility issues

-| O E. installed location file corruption

-WhatsApp Image 2023-10-15 at 11.01.28_d6d6e70f.jpg
-COR
-OB.
-boc
-=O D.

-List Accounts.
-Use Accounts
-List Accounts.
-Use Accounts
-Use Accounts

-List Accounts.
-Use Accounts

-E. To use PSM connections while in the PVWA what are the minimum safe permissions a user or group will need?

-Retrieve Accounts

-Retrieve Accounts, Access Safe without confirmation

-WhatsApp Image 2023-10-15 at 11.03.04_13280e20.jpg
-Dg

-Drag

-Drag answer fete

-Recovery Private Key

-Recovery Publi Key

-SSH Kays

-Wisnaaan nn

-WhatsApp Image 2023-10-15 at 11.05.11_dba56cfd.jpg
-t Recorcnng
-Which authorizations are required in a recording safe to allow a group to view recordings? :

-WhatsApp Image 2023-10-15 at 11.05.12_2d037e76.jpg
-Which authorizations are require

-d in a tecording sate to allow a group to view recordings?

-Recording

-Retrieve accounts/files Required
-List accounts/files Required
-View audit Required

-Access Safe without
-confirmation

-Create Folders
+Privileged Access Management solution provides an out4Df-the-box target platform to manage SSH keys called UNIX Via SSH keys.
+How are these keys managed ?

+CyberArk stores Private keys in the Vault and updates Public keys on target systems.
+CyberArk stores Public keys in the Vault and updates Private keys on target systems.
+CyberArk does not store Public or Private keys and instead uses a reconcile account to create keys on demand.
+CyberArk stores both Private and Public keys and can update target systems With either key